-Harold Gillies is often regarded as the father of plastic surgery, and his groundbreaking techniques in facial and genital reconstruction changed the lives of soldiers during the First World War.
-His combination of surgery and artistry established a foundation for medical advancements, including inventing the Gillies fine hook – a surgical tool that holds flaps of skin in place to allow for precision – which is still in use today.
+By the 1950s, Harold Gillies was a highly regarded surgeon.
+Known as the father of plastic surgery, his groundbreaking techniques in facial and genital reconstruction changed the lives of soldiers who suffered catastrophic injuries during the First World War.
+Another achievement included inventing the Gillies Fine Hook, a surgical tool which holds flaps of skin in place to allow for precision.
+This tool is still in use today and is held in Thackray Museum’s archives.

 Dillon was an introspective intellectual with a passionate streak.
-Assigned female at birth, born to a family of minor aristocracy, he studied at Oxford, where he was a successful rower.
-Here, Dillon thrived in his studies and concluded that his lifelong unease in his body might have been because he was a gay woman.
-He fell “madly into calf-love” with a female friend at his college, only to be rejected shortly after.
-He began to live as a man and trained as a doctor at Trinity College Dublin.
+Assigned female at birth and born to a family of minor aristocracy, Dillon later studied at Oxford, where he was a successful rower.
+Here, he thrived in his studies and wondered if his lifelong unease in his body might have been because he was a gay woman.
+He fell “madly into calf-love” with a female friend at his college, only to be rejected.
+Soon after, Dillon decided to live as a man and pursued medical training at Trinity College Dublin.

-Elsewhere, a former Spitfire pilot and race-car driver, Roberta Cowell, was reading Dillon’s groundbreaking book, Self, a scientific-philosophical work which considered homosexuality and gender identity.
-Born in Croydon, her father was a successful doctor who worked as a private physician to King George VI.
+Elsewhere, Roberta Cowell, was reading Dillon’s groundbreaking book, Self, a scientific-philosophical work which considered homosexuality and gender identity.
+Born in Croydon, Cowell studied engineering at University College London before becoming a Spitfire pilot in WWII, even spending a period at Stalag Luft I, a German POW camp, when she crashed a plane near the Rhine River.
 Cowell’s elegant blonde looks belied a swashbuckling personality.
-She was known as a sharp and witty thrill seeker.
-She studied engineering at University College London before becoming a Spitfire pilot in WWII, even spending a period at Stalag Luft I, a German POW camp, when she crashed a plane near the Rhine River.
+She was known as a sharp and witty thrillseeker.

-Cowell wrote to Dillon asking for help in finding doctors to facilitate her transition, forming a close bond.
+Still living as Robert, Cowell wrote to Dillon asking for help in finding doctors to facilitate her transition.
 During their first meeting, which Cowell said ‘will be crystal clear in my memory for the rest of my life’, Dillon immediately confided in her that he was also transgender.
-He wrote to Gillies on her behalf, and arranged the details of her surgeries.
-Cowell even persuaded him to perform a procedure, while he was still completing his studies at Trinity College.
-Known as inguinal orchiectomy, or the removal of the testicles, this surgery allowed Cowell to present as intersex to her gynaecologist and have her birth certificate changed to list her sex as female.
+He contacted Gillies on her behalf, and arranged the details of her surgeries.
+Cowell even persuaded him to perform one procedure while he was still completing his studies at Trinity College.
+Known as inguinal orchiectomy, or the removal of the testicles, this allowed Cowell to present as intersex to her gynaecologist and have her birth certificate changed to list her sex as female.

-The surgery also persuaded Gillies to complete Cowell’s transition.
-Before this operation, Gillies was hesitant to perform a surgery which legally amounted to the castration of a healthy male.
-This was a criminal offence at the time.
+This operation was the catalyst for Gillies to complete Cowell’s transition.
+Before this operation, Gillies was hesitant to perform what legally amounted to the castration of a healthy male, which was a criminal offence at the time.
 Dillon’s procedure enabled Gillies to operate at less personal and professional risk.
 In 1951, Gilles completed work on Britain’s first surgically created vagina for Cowell.

 The connection between Dillon and Cowell was much deeper than a medical partnership.
-The details of their relationship are ambiguous, but there was clearly a deep affection between them.
-Dillon’s surviving letters to Cowell are filled with declarations of love and Dillon wanted to marry Cowell.
-He went as far as buying her an engagement ring and started setting up their marital home.
-Cowell expressed in her writings that they never had any romantic connection.
-Her correspondence with Dillon peters out in the 1950s.
-None of Roberta’s letters to Dillon survive.
+The details of their relationship are ambiguous, but there was clearly a profoundly affectionate bond between them.
+Dillon’s surviving letters to Cowell are filled with declarations of love, as he describes buying her an engagement ring and setting up their marital home.
+Cowell, however, stated in her memoirs that they never had any romantic connection.
+Her correspondence with Dillon petered out in the 1950s, and none of Roberta’s letters to Dillon survive today.

 After qualifying as a doctor, Dillon delved into a spiritual journey.
 He travelled to India, where he became a Buddhist monk, changed his name to Lobzang Jivaka and wrote his memoirs.
 He died abruptly aged 47 in 1962.